Bipartite algebraic graphs without quadrilaterals: Results on the -grid-free case

 \begin{proof} Suppose $C$ has more than one irreducible components.
 Let $C_1$ and $C_2$ be any two of them.
 Since $C_1 \cap C_2$ is finite, we can pick a generic point $\vv$ on $C_1 \setminus C_2$.
 Now any algebraic curve $C'$ containing $\vv$ intersects $C$ at another point on $C_2$.
 So, $C$ is irreducible.

 Let $d$ and $d'$ be the degrees of $C$ and $C'$ respectively.
 By Theorem~\ref{moura}, one can check that $I_{\vv}(C, C') < dd'$ for a generic point $\vv\in C$ for all $d > 2$.
-From B\'{e}zout's theorem, we deduce that $C$ intersects $C'$ at another point unless $d\le 2$. \end{proof}
+Since B\'{e}zout's theorem states that the total intersection multiplicities of $C$ and $C'$ at their common points is equal to $dd'$, we deduce that $C$ intersects $C'$ at another point unless $d\le 2$. \end{proof}